rajgoel/course-scientific-programming/01-lecture/slides.md

 | Ecosystem        | ★★★★★ | ★★★★☆ | ★★★☆☆ |

 > [!NOTE]
-> Ratings are subjective and use-case dependent.
+> Selection and ratings are subjective and use-case dependent.

 ---